NanoParticles/Minerva-Server-Crafter-Lite-Edition/README.md

 - Skyhigh(SWG)
 - Trellix(FireEye)

-You will need to configure your antivirus software to tell it that Minecraft Server Crafter isn't what it is claiming to be
+You will need to configure your antivirus software for Minerva Server Crafter.

 For statistical data on the matter(regarding the virus score, and other information), refer to this data: https://www.virustotal.com/gui/file/f8ea222edf92222be6a5b6943fba994271bdfd221f4a14c3b7715ff9d295c3bb/detection